 NHS ‘recovering prices for the taxpayer’ as Covid Nightingale beds ‘offered off’

-The is “recovering costs for the taxpayer” after it misplaced tens of thousands and thousands constructing emergency hospitals in the course of the Covid pandemic, an investigation has revealed.
+The NHS is “recovering costs for the taxpayer” after it misplaced tens of thousands and thousands constructing emergency hospitals in the course of the Covid pandemic, an investigation has revealed.

 The Government ordered the well being service to assemble a collection of enormous “nightingale” hospitals to help with potential affected person overflow whereas the virus ravaged the UK, however scores of beds have been left unused.